suchyta1/suchyta1.github.io/_pages/press.md

 title: "Press"
 ---

-From time to time, I stumble upon public-facing news stories, press releases, etc. related to the projects I work on.
+It's not uncommon to stumble upon public-facing news stories, press releases, etc. related to the projects I work on.
 Here's a far from comprehensive, but reasonably representative sample.